OTRF/ThreatHunter-Playbook/tactical_groups/discovery/users_groups_enumeration.md

 ## Hunter Notes
+* EID 4661 events are generated on Domain Controllers (Target)
-* Looking for Object Type SAM_GROUP and Admin groups is really suspicious specially when the handle to the object is not being made by the DC itself.
+* Looking for Object Type SAM_GROUP and Objet Names related to Admin groups is really suspicious specially when the handle to the object is not being made by the DC itself.
 * Same for Domain Admin and KRBTGT accounts.
 * Access Mask 0x20094 is from a regular domain user account.
+* Access Mask 0xF01BF is from users with Domain Admin rights.

 ## Hunting Techniques Recommended